Connect with Nature on National Public Lands Day

 Many Florida State Parks are hosting events for International Coastal Cleanup and National Public Lands Day.

-Parks, preserves and recreation areas aren’t the only ones that benefit from National Public Lands Day.
-A day in your favorite park can benefit your short-term memory, concentration and creativity while lowering stress and anxiety.
+Parks, preserves and recreation areas aren’t the only ones that benefit from these events.
+A day in your favorite park can benefit your concentration, creativity and sleep quality while lowering stress and anxiety.
 Tackling a project like removing invasive plants or painting a ranger station with friends and family can strengthen bonds and create lasting memories.